 Sterile processing technicians disinfect non-disposable instruments used in surgical or medical procedures.
-They are cleaned in a variety of ways to make them ready for reuse.
+They are cleaned in various ways to make them ready for reuse.
 This is the basis of the sterile processing process.

-Hospitals’ efforts to avoid infections are greatly aided by sterile processing technicians.
-Infections can occur as a result of improper sterile processing standards, which raises expenses and is harmful to patients.
+Sterile processing technicians greatly aid hospitals’ efforts to avoid infections.
+Infections can occur due to improper sterile processing standards, which raises expenses and is harmful to patients.

 Sterile process tech removes all bacteria from the item’s surface.
 It is essential in stopping disease transmission linked to the usage of a particular object.
 Using essential things that have not been properly sterilized increases the danger of spreading infections.
 The definition of “sterile” is determined by the likelihood that each object will be sterile after sterilization.